Nomenclayturr/TottenhamGames/README.md

 [peek](https://github.com/phw/peek) for Linux. -->

 ## Notes
+For some reason, the GIF is not showing up in the README file.
+I'm not sure why.
+I've tried to use the Imgur link but it's not working.
+I added the gif to the project folder instead, under Kapture.gif.

 Describe any challenges encountered while building the app.
 I had a lot of trouble with the styling of the cards and the responsiveness of the site.
 I had to spend a lot of time researching and watching tutorials to get the cards to look the way I wanted them to.